davidbarone/parser/README.md

 # parser
-Simple C# lexer and parser
+A simple C# lexer and parser

 This is a top-down brute-force parser with backtracking which will parse context free grammars.
 It is a very simplistic parser and intended for simple DSLs.
 The parser takes an input and can provide the following services:
 - lexically analyse the input into a series of tokens (tokenising)
 - parse the tokens into an abstract syntax tree (parsing), or
 - Process the abstract syntax tree, to execute the input in some way.

 The parser requires a grammar to be specified.
-This grammar can be specified in a 'EBNF-like' fashion, or through a special 'ProductionRule' class.
-A visitor class is provided to allow developers to implement logic to process the AST.
+This grammar can be specified in a 'BNF/EBNF-like' fashion, or through a special `ProductionRule` class.
+A `Visitor` class is provided to allow developers to implement logic to process or 'walk' the AST.

 ## Grammar
 A grammar is used to define the language for the parser.
 This grammar can be created in 2 ways: